-- (a) Except as provided in Section 1102.2, this article applies to any transfer by sale, exchange, installment land sale contract, as defined in Section 2985, lease with an option to purchase, any other option to purchase, or ground lease coupled with improvements, of real property or residential stock cooperative, improved with or consisting of notless than one nor more than four dwelling units. - (b) Except as provided in Section 1102.2, this article shall apply to a resale transaction entered into on or after January 1, 2000, for a manufactured home, as defined in Section 18007 of the Health and Safety Code, or a mobilehome, as defined in Section 18008 of the Health and Safety Code, which manufactured home or mobilehome is classified as personal property and intended for use as a residence. - (c) Any waiver of the requirements of this article is void as against public policy.
+- (a) Except as provided in Section 1102.2, this article applies to any transfer by sale, exchange, real property sales contract as defined in Section 2985, lease with an option to purchase, any other option to purchase, or ground lease coupled with improvements of any single-family residential property. - (b) For purposes of this article, the definitions contained in Chapter 1 (commencing with Section 10000) of Part 1 of Division 4 of the Business and Professions Code shall apply. - (c) Any waiver of the requirements of this article is void as against public policy.

 (Amended by Stats.
-1999, Chap.
-517 (SB 534, Dunn), eff.
-1/1/2000)
+2019, Ch.
+310, Sec.
+3. (AB 892, Holden) Effective January 1, 2020.)